Eco-nationalism: Nigeria

 The struggle of the Ogoni people in Ogoniland in coastal south Nigeria against the national government has been characterised as an eco-nationalist movement by Jane Dawson.
 Following the discovery of oil in the region during the 1960s, the federal government altered how states in Nigeria were budgeted.
 Before the discovery of oil, a state's budget was based on how much it contributed to the national economy, but after the discovery of oil, the policy became that wealth must be shared out amongst all states.
 The result of this was that little of the newfound wealth being generated in Ogoniland was reinvested locally, and was instead redistributed to the more politically powerful states in the north of the country.
 The small percentage of wealth reinvested into Ogoniland was invested into building oil infrastructure, infrastructure which had dire environmental consequences on the region.
 As a result, Ogoni nationalism took on a distinctive environmentalist dimension in response to these issues.

 Asia

+China

+In China, eco-nationalism is manifested through the state-led ideology of "Ecological civilization" (shengtai wenming), which became a central pillar of Xi Jinping Thought and was enshrined in the Chinese Communist Party (CCP) constitution in 2017.
+This shift represents a transition from "resource nationalism"—which prioritized industrial growth at the expense of the environment—to a "green nationalism" where environmental stewardship is directly linked to the state's performance legitimacy.

+The government utilizes "traditional Chinese ecological wisdom," such as the concept of harmony between humanity and nature, to frame its environmental policies as a culturally authentic alternative to Western liberal democratic models.
+A key element of this discourse is the "Two Mountains Theory," which posits that "lucid waters and lush mountains are invaluable assets" (equivalent to gold and silver mountains).
+This ideology is promoted through state-led rituals, such as national tree-planting campaigns, and is integrated into school curricula to cultivate a "green" national identity.

+While the narrative is primarily top-down, it involves the participation of domestic NGOs, academics, and private actors who reproduce these narratives in a process described as "banal green nationalism".
+Internationally, China leverages its environmental efforts—such as hosting the COP15 and establishing the Kunming Biodiversity Fund—to assert global leadership and enhance the international prestige of its governance model.
+However, scholars note that this model remains distinct from "reflexive green nationalism" seen in some European contexts, as the Chinese party-state restricts environmental criticism that challenges central authority.